Research on mosses of the family Orthotrichaceae:

 We are interested in many issues related to the diversity, distribution and evolution of these plants.
 To investigate these questions, we have spent three decades studying the morphology and life of Orthotrichaceae in the main areas of the world where they are diversified.
 In addition, we use multiple approaches for case studies, combining molecular, biogeographic and biometric data analysis techniques.

 Meet the team

 Professor of Botany at U.A.M.
 (Autonomous University of Madrid, Spain).

 Focused on Field work and Taxonomy.
 Also fascinated with distribution and diversification patterns, and several ecological aspects.

-Associate Professor at U.A.M.
+Senior lecturer at U.A.M.

 Specialised in the analysis of molecular data and on the reconstruction of the phylogenetic relationships and the evolutionary and biogeographic history of the family Orthotrichaceae.